JosephineConnelly/thesis_josephine/content/textfile.md

 Soybean as a legume is vital for crop rotation, not only because it is a good crop to have before a grain, but if it is also a cash crop, then even better.

-*are there similar places (where soy is grown? canada japan.. why not just adapt their cultivars? how are they different*
+*are there similar places (where soy is grown? canada japan.. why not just adapt their cultivars? how are they different* see chapter from book ordered Soybean: botany, production and uses.

 *the consideration of climate change and its meaning for all crops and for soy*